shirleyilenechan/incident_mappings/ZenDesk/README.md

-# PagerDuty to Jira Incident Mapping
+# PagerDuty to ServiceNow Incident Mapping
-The `pagerduty_jira_incidents.py` script sends a GET request to the incidents endpoint to retrieve incident data, filters for incidents containing Jira external_references, and then generates a CSV file mapping the PagerDuty incidents to their corresponding Jira tickets:
+The `pagerduty_zendesk_incidents.py` script sends a GET request to the incidents endpoint to retrieve incident data, filters for incidents containing ZenDesk metadata, and then generates a CSV file mapping the PagerDuty incidents to their corresponding ZenDesk tickets:

 - PagerDuty Incident Number
 - Title